WordPress or managed WordPress hosting – which is better for your business? That’s a question that comes up quite often.

 - Lightning Speed and Optimized Performance: Managed WordPress hosting servers are optimized for speed.
 Specifically designed to run WordPress sites, managed hosting servers feature hardware and software that make any WordPress website shine.
 Some of the best managed hosting companies include CDN (Content Delivery Networks) and full-page caching.
 The result is better overall performance and speed.

 - Automated Updates and Backups: Companies and small businesses that opt for managed hosting plans can expect routine automatic updates and backups.
-The hosting provider automatically tackles those updates for you if there’s a new security update or even a major WordPress update.
+The hosting provider performs automatic WordPress updates for you if there’s a new security update or even a major WordPress release.
 In addition, most managed hosts automatically backup data every 24 hours, giving you many options for restoring in case of a problem.